ankitnewjobs/Terraform/Day:- 58 Terraform-Cloud-and-Sentinel-Policies/Git-Repo-Files-Sentinel/common-functions/tfconfig-functions/docs/find_descendant_modules.md

 * This is how Terraform internally represents the root

-> A module with label `network` called by the root module is represented by "module.network".
+> A module with label network called by the root module is represented by "module.network".

 Meaning:

 * Terraform module addresses:

-  * Always start with module.
+  * Always start with the module.
   * Use the module block label

 * Example: